 Most of us drive our vehicles very carefully, even though we have insurance to cover accidents.

 But suppose you had no insurance.
-Think how much more carefully you’d drive!
+Think how much more carefully you’d drive.
 And how much more slowly.
 Yes, you would.
 And you’d likely drive less.
 (And maybe walk more and become healthier for it.)
-One thing’s for sure: there would be a lot less dangerous texting while driving!
+I think one thing’s for sure: there would be a lot less dangerous texting while driving!

 For many people, I suspect, the more vehicle insurance they have and the less their deductible, the more they might tend to drive and the faster and less guardedly.
 (To check that in yourself, keep imagining how you’d drive without insurance.)
 That means more accidents in which people are killed and injured.
 Vehicle insurance is a wonderful thing, preventing bankruptcies and poverty and bestowing peace of mind.
 But it is disquieting to know that insurance has the unintended consequence of providing these benefits at the cost of more accidents, more injuries, and more deaths than if no one had insurance.